Rossi DCE Garage Epoxy Floor

-This one is much easier to answer than the decorative concrete cost one.
+This one is much easier to answer than the decorative concrete cost or the epoxy floor cost one.

-Because there is really one option (flake) and a 2 car garage tends to be roughly the same size.
+Because there is really one option as far as style goes (flake), and a 2-car garage tends to be roughly the same size.

 We were once told this a long time ago; “Good, fast and cheap.
 You only get to pick two.”

-And I tend to agree; “Good work ain’t cheap, cheap work ain’t good”, am I right?
+And we tend to agree; “Good work ain’t cheap, cheap work ain’t good”, right?

-As with any project that uses good materials and done right, it is not cheap.
+As with any project that uses good materials and done right, be garage epoxy floor or a built-in bookshelf in your living room, it is not cheap.

 Want to know exactly how much your garage floor will actually cost?

-If you read the whole article, great!
-I hope I was super detailed and informative.
+If you read the whole garage epoxy floor article, great!
+We hope we were super detailed and informative.

 Frequently Asked Questions (FAQ)

 Question #1 – My concrete is badly damaged.
-Will epoxy solve my problem?
+Will epoxy fix it?

 – No!
 It most definitely will not!